SAP/fundamental-react/README.md

 If you want to contribute, please check the [Contribution Guidelines](https://github.com/SAP/fundamental-react/blob/master/.github/CONTRIBUTING.md).
 Also see our [Developer Guide to Getting Started](https://github.com/SAP/fundamental-react/wiki/Developer-Guide).

-## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This library is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [License File](https://github.com/SAP/fundamental-react/blob/master/LICENSE.txt).

 ## Similar Projects

 -   [Angular implementation of SAP Fundamental Styles](https://github.com/SAP/fundamental-ngx)